 API Security Threats

 There are various types of threats to API security.
-So, before we discuss the API security best practices and other things along the line, let’s look at some of the most common threats to API security.
+So, before we discuss API security best practices and other things along the way, let’s look at some of the most common threats to API security.

-How To Secure API?
+How To Secure an API?
 API Security Best Practices

 API Security App Practices

-So, how do you secure API against the security threats we discussed above?
+So, how do you secure an API against the security threats we discussed above?
 Well, there are various API security best practices.
-And we shall be discussing a number of those here.
-Therefore, let’s get right into it:
+We shall be discussing a number of those here.
+So let’s get right into it:

 1. Vulnerability Identification